jeremyleung521/LPATH/docs/usage.rst

 Match
 _____
 In this step, we will pattern match any successful transitions we've identified in ``extract``.
-We will, again, be looking at the C7:sub:`eq` to C7:sub:`ax` transition.
+We will, again, be looking at the C7\ :sub:`eq` to C7\ :sub:`ax` transition.

 1. From the command line, run the following::